smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 ## A Graph

-The type of maze we are discussing may be thought of as a graph.
+The mazes we are discussing may be thought of as undirected acyclic graphs.
 The cells are nodes and the passages between cells are the edges.
 Any cell may be chosen as the root and the nodes can be labeled with the cell number.